rumca-js/Internet-feeds/README.md

 This is a database of Internet feeds.
 Just unzip <b>feeds.zip</b>!

-The archive contains a SQLite database, generated from various curated link collections (e.g. the [https://github.com/rumca-js/Internet-Places-Database](https://github.com/rumca-js/Internet-Places-Database) project).
+The archive contains a SQLite database, generated from various curated link collections
+ - (e.g. the https://github.com/rumca-js/Internet-Places-Database project)

  You can open the database with any SQLite tool.

 # Data